fandresena-sowell/blob-simulator/ai/tasks/SIM-004-energy-system.md

 - Implement slime death when energy is completely depleted

 ## Init
-- [ ] Read existing documentation and acknowledge the project
+- [x] Read existing documentation and acknowledge the project
-- [ ] Review slime DNA and food resource implementations
+- [x] Review slime DNA and food resource implementations

 ## Implementation Steps
-- [ ] Add energy property to the Slime class with maximum and current values
+- [x] Add energy property to the Slime class with maximum and current values
-- [ ] Implement energy depletion over time (passive energy burn)
+- [x] Implement energy depletion over time (passive energy burn)
-- [ ] Make movement and actions consume energy at appropriate rates
+- [x] Make movement and actions consume energy at appropriate rates
-- [ ] Modify slime code to consume food and convert it to energy
+- [x] Modify slime code to consume food and convert it to energy
-- [ ] Add energy efficiency as a genetic trait in the DNA system
+- [x] Add energy efficiency as a genetic trait in the DNA system
-- [ ] Implement visual indicators of slime energy levels (color saturation, size, etc.)
+- [x] Implement visual indicators of slime energy levels (energy bar)
-- [ ] Add death functionality when energy is completely depleted
+- [x] Add death functionality when energy is completely depleted
-- [ ] Create energy consumption modifiers based on slime activities
+- [x] Create energy consumption modifiers based on slime activities
-- [ ] Implement different movement modes that use energy differently (sprint uses more)
+- [x] Implement different movement modes that use energy differently (sprint uses more)
-- [ ] Add optional "hunger" behavior that increases when energy is low
+- [x] Add optional "hunger" behavior that increases when energy is low

 ## Success Criteria
 - Slimes consume energy over time and through actions